-Vapor Pressure Measurement of Solids, Oils and Liquids
+Vapor Pressure Measurement of Solids, Oils, and Liquids

 The vapor pressure of material is an important physical property that defines the amount of vapor molecules generated at its surfaces.
-Materials have tendency to enter the vapor phase by sublimation (solid – gas) or evaporation (liquid – gas).
+Materials have tendency to enter the vapor phase by sublimation (solid-gas) or evaporation (liquid–gas).
 The vapor pressure of material at the thermodynamic equilibrium is only a function of temperature.

-The knowledge of vapor pressure is highly desirable for liquids, oils, pesticides, fertilizers and various substances in order to avoid the atmospheric accumulation of toxic compounds with a low vapor pressure.
+The knowledge of vapor pressure is highly desirable for liquids, oils, pesticides, fertilizers, and various substances in order to avoid the atmospheric accumulation of toxic compounds with low vapor pressure.
 The US Environmental Protection Agency (EPA) and the European Chemicals Agency (ECH) mandate the registration of vapor pressure of certain materials, because of the impact on the environment.

-In this webinar, Knudsen Effusion Method and Static Method for determining vapor pressure of materials will be discussed.
+In this webinar, Knudsen Effusion Method and Static Method for determining the vapor pressure of materials will be discussed.